orkeilius/rogue-invader/docs/dev/how-to/effect.md

 	bullet.global_position = entity.global_position
 	entity.find_parent("gameInfo").add_child(bullet)
 ```
-this code make the entity shoot on the side see the function list for more information
+This code make the entity shoot on the side, see the function list for more information.

-### add you effect to the game
+### Add your effect to the game
-if the effect is for the player add the class in `listOfGivableItem.gd`
+If the effect is for the player, to add the class in `listOfGivableItem.gd`.

-if it used in a other way use the `addEffets()` of the `AbstractEffectEntity`
+If it used in another way, use the `addEffets()` of the `AbstractEffectEntity`.

-## helper methods
+## Helper methods
-these fucntion can't help you while making effect :
+These function can't help you while making effect :
 ### entity.generateBullet()
 > **return :** Bullet object

-generate a bullet with effect, use this to shot it
+Generate a bullet with effect, use this to shot it.

-## effect methods
+## Effect methods
-effect that can be overwrite start with "apply"

 ### applyInit()
-call when the effect is initialised
+Call when the effect is initialized.

 ### applyBallEffect():
 > **argument :** bullet : bullet object

-call to add effect to bullet before shoot
+Call to add effect to bullet before shoot.
 ```gdscript
 # MorePierce.gd
 func applyBallEffect(bullet:Bullet):
 	bullet.pierce += level * 2
 ```
 ### onShoot() :
-call when shooting
+Call when shooting.

 ### moveBullet():
 > **argument :** speed : float | bullet : bullet object

-call to handle bullet movement
+Call to handle bullet movement.
 ```gdscript
 # MoveNormal.gd
 func moveBullet(speed:float,bullet:Bullet):
 	bullet.position += Vector2.UP.rotated(bullet.rotation) * speed
 ```

-### onBulletCollide
+### onBulletCollide()
 > **argument :** bullet:Bullet | colider:Node2D

-call when bullet touche something
+call when bullet touch something

-### onBulletDied
+### onBulletDied()
 > **argument :** bullet:Bullet

-call when bullet is destroy
+Call when bullet is destroyed.
-you can use `bullet.doNotFree = true` to cancel the destruction (freeing in godot) of the bullet
+You can use `bullet.doNotFree = true` to cancel the destruction (freeing in godot) of the bullet.

 ```gdscript
 # MissileBullet.gd